Baptisms (Christenings) during 2022 at St Mary's.

-Thank you for your interest in having your child baptised at St Mary’s Church, Thorpe.
+Thank you for your interest in being baptised or having your child baptised at St Mary’s Church, Thorpe.

 If you’re a parent interested in a Christening we want you to know that your child is precious to God.
 Just as you want the very best for them, so does God.
-St Mary’s welcomes all babies, children and families for christenings, whatever shape your family takes.
-You don’t have to be married or have been a regular churchgoer – as a parent, you don’t even have to have been baptised yourself – though you could be.
-(Godparents do need to have been baptised!)
-But you do need to want God to be a part of your child’s life, to entrust them into God’s care and to be willing to encourage their growth in faith.
+St Mary’s welcomes people of all ages for Baptism including babies, children and families for christenings; whatever shape your family takes.
+You don’t have to be married or have been a regular churchgoer.
+As a parent or legal guardian, you don’t even have to have been baptised yourself – though we would love you to be.
+(Godparents MUST have been baptised!)
+But you do need to want God to be a part of you and your child’s life, to entrust them into God’s care and to be willing to encourage their growth in faith.
 Baptism is a very special moment in the Christian journey of life and recognises that we are accepted by God and special in his sight.
-We really look forward to sharing in your celebration and hope these notes are useful as you prepare for your family occasion with us.
+We really look forward to sharing in your celebration and hope the guidance below is useful as you prepare for your family occasion with us.